 If your loft does not have sufficient head height, a mansard extension or a flat roof dormer could be the perfect solution if you need to add and an extra bedroom with an ensuite to your home.

-With these types of renovation projects, the back or the front of the roof would be raised to create more ceiling space.
+With these types of loft conversion designs, the roof structure is altered by raising the back or the front of the roof to create more ceiling space.
 Dormers are added to a sloping roof at 90 degrees with vertical sides and a flat roof, while mansard extensions raise from the edge of the roof at around 70 degrees.
-While these type of loft extensions are more expensive and take longer than a Velux conversion, they will give you more headspace as well as design freedom as you can choose where the stairs will go.
+While dormer and mansard conversions are more expensive and require more external and internal refurbishment than a Velux conversion, they will give you more headspace and design freedom.
+If you are not sure which type of conversion or extension is right for your family or your property, our highly recommended loft conversion experts will provide you with the best loft advice possible.

 You might not need planning permission for a rear dormer.
-Front dormer and mansard extensions will require permission from the local authority.
+Front dormer and mansard extensions will require approval from the local authority.

 0208 205 8173